 Betting on March Madness

 There will be a multitude of wagers available during March Madness.
 The sheer number of games played yields numerous permutations of bets that sportsbooks can offer.
-Note: The Michigan Gaming Control Board has final say on approved betting markets.
-As such, not all bets listed below have been approved.
-Bookmark this page to get updated information.

 One of the most common bets during March Madness is a futures wager.
 These bets are usually not as popular, but the format of the tournament lends itself to this kind of wagering.

-The higher seeds are more likely to win, but in the history of the tournament, teams seeded as low as No. 8 have become the champion.
+The top seeds (No. 1, No. 2 and so on) are more likely to win, but in the history of the tournament, teams seeded as low as No. 8 have become the champion.